MohammadNainy/go-learning/README.md

 Combined loops, conditions, and reusable functions.
 Used slices to dynamically store user inputs and calculate both average and maximum values.

+### Stage 5 — File Handling
+Learned how to create, open, and append data to text files using the `os` and `bufio` packages.
+Built a simple Notes App that saves user input to a file and displays all saved notes at the end.

 ---

 ## ⚙️ Tech Stack